Parallel Computing for Data Science Fall 2024 (EN 601.420/620)

 • Distributed actor programming: ray

 The e-book will include all of the exercises (programming homework).
-The intent this year is to have more (7-9), smaller exercises to reduce barriers to entry.
+The intent this year is to have 4-6 programming exercises.

 Comments on the 2022 Edition